nodejs/node/doc/api/fs.markdown

 asynchronous versions of these calls.
 The synchronous versions will block the entire process until they complete--halting all connections.

+Relative path to filename can be used, remember however that this path will be relative to `process.cwd()`.

 ### fs.rename(path1, path2, [callback])

 Asynchronous rename(2).
 No arguments other than a possible exception are given